sjcockell/mmb8052/practicals/practical_03.md

 So far, all of our operations with Git have been with a local repository.
 Git also allows us to work with _remote repositories_ which enables useful features like offsite backup and collaboration.

 [Github](https://github.com/) is a service, owned by Microsoft, which we can use as a centralised server for a remote Git repository.
+It is commonly used by software developers to host open source projects, including significant projects such as the [Linux kernel](https://github.com/torvalds/linux), [Python](https://github.com/python/cpython) and [Conda](https://github.com/conda/conda).

+Github operates a _freemium_ service - it is possible to sign up for an account for free and work extensively with Github - including being able to create an unlimited number of public and private repositories.
+Newcastle University has an Enterprise account with Github, which allows users at the University to benefit from a range of additional features.
+In order to join the University Github _organisation_ you must first have a personal account.

+### Exercise 3.6 {: .exercise}

+Estimated time: 5 minutes

+- Go to <https://github.com> and make an account

+### Uploading a repository to Github